Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 library(xgboost)
 ```

-Next, we load the ([Ebergotzen](http://plotkml.r-forge.r-project.org/eberg.html)) data set which consists of soil augers and stack of rasters containing all covariates:
+Next, we load the ([Ebergotzen](http://plotkml.r-forge.r-project.org/eberg.html)) data set which consists of point data collected using a soil auger and a stack of rasters containing all covariates:

 ```r